 Experience Morocco fact: Argan Oil is exclusive (endemic) to Morocco.

 Walking through the streets, the myriad of handicrafts, colours and people will greet you.
 Carts powered by donkeys squeeze between stalls and motorcycles whizz pass you; missing by millimeters.
+If there are accidents,we can get truck accident lawyers help to solve the accident case.
 Every few stores there will be a familiar conversation starter going by “Konichiwa!
 NiHao.
 Where you from?
 Come look is free!”
 Gesturing enthusiastically to their goods.
 Hawking their goods seem to be second nature and some of them are very persuasive and really good salesman.
 Be prepared for intensive bargaining, and if you are there cut to a quarter of the original price!
 As the nicer locals would tell me “Price not fixed, bargaining is the Moroccan way”

 Meet Azeddin and Ayoub whom we had hours of conversation within their stores.
 Azeddine, the older male represented the down to earth and traditional generation.
 He embodied hard work and simplicity.
 Ayoub, his ‘liberal’ neighbour shared his experience smoking herbs with Dutch tourists, having come from a quieter town and am nowhere in search of new perspectives and a more exciting life.
 Both however shared their perspective on the purpose of life: freedom.
 For Azeddin it was breaking away from a life of employees and starting his own business despite the drop in income and for Ayoub is was breaking away from old physical constraints and what we’re all familiar of hearing back home: to live life and enjoy life.
 A surprising but pleasant end to a day of getting lost in the souks and making new friends and perspectives.